acmbpdc/coding-bootcamp/sessions/04-git-workshop/README.md

 >   #### Fork
 >
 >   A fork is a copy of a GitHub repository.
+When you fork a repository, you are the owner of that forked repository.
 A fork resides only within the context of GitHub.

 >   #### Clone
 >